 Most HIV-positive individuals eventually develop an HIV rash.
 A rash is frequently the body’s response to a virus, but it can also be an allergic reaction or a sign of another infection.
 Moreover, these skin patches tend to be painful and itchy.
 The infographic below provides information about the causes and treatments of an HIV skin rash.
 Take a look.

 HIV rashes are common reactions to HIV infection.
 When HIV infects one, the immune system becomes weak and may not be able to fight infections.
 As a result, it leads to skin rashes that could be harmless or fatal.
+Discrimination against people living with HIV can also lead to stress and worsen the condition of their rashes.
+However, there are support groups available that can help HIV patients manage their physical and emotional challenges.
 With early detection, timely testing, and proper treatment, you can manage the HIV rash.
 Though it may go away within some days, it can also occur again.
 If you experience symptoms like nausea, vomiting, swollen lymph, painful blisters, or dizziness along with rashes, seek medical help immediately.

 Frequently Asked Questions